Technology, Aviation, Engineering & SciencesAdvanced Technology & Computing

 Module 3 - Secure Systems Architectures and Mechanisms (20 credits)

-Module 6 - Servers, Datacentres and Cloud (20 credits)
+Module 6 - Computation Theory and Artificial Intelligence (20 credits)

 Second year modules